-The best Vanguard dividend funds you can find today combine two great tastes: the income and relative stability of dividend stocks, as well as the low-cost structure that investors have come to expect from this leading asset manager.
+The best Vanguard dividend funds, in my opinion, combine three great tastes: Dividend income, the relative stability of dividend-paying stocks, and the low fees that investors have come to expect from this leading asset manager and fund provider.

-You can’t just take for granted the idea that dividend mutual funds will invest with an eye toward both yield and quality.
-Some products pay above-average dividends today, but because of the companies they choose to hold, they’re at risk of serious volatility or even cutbacks in their payouts going forward.
-The takeaway: When you pick dividend-paying mutual funds, you need to do so based on more than just the percentage yield they offer today.
+We can’t take for granted the idea that dividend mutual funds will invest with an eye toward both yield and quality.
+Some products pay above-average dividends today but risk volatility or even future cutbacks in their payouts because of the companies they choose to hold.
+So if you’re in the market for a dividend-paying mutual fund, you need to select one based on more than just its “headline” yield.

 The result is a list of dividend mutual funds that should serve you well regardless of any stock market ups and downs.